ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the sitcom of grown-up life
+   - Exploring responsibility as social pressure
    - Finding the satirical angle
    - Making it relatable and timeless